opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 ### Correlating logs and traces

 If you regularly track events across applications, you can correlate logs and traces.
-To view the correlation, you have to index the traces according to Open Telemetry standards (similar to trace analytics).
+To view the correlation, you have to index the traces according to Open Telemetry standards (similar to [trace analytics]({{site.url}}{{site.baseurl}}observing-your-data/trace/index/)).
 Once you add a `TraceId` field to your logs, you can view the correlated trace information in the event explorer log details.
-This method lets you correlate logs and traces that correspond to the same execution context.
+This method correlates logs and traces that correspond to the same execution context.
+The following demo shows this feature in action.

 ![Trace Log Correlation]({{site.url}}{{site.baseurl}}/images/trace_log_correlation.gif)

 ### Viewing surrounding events

-If you want to know more about a log event you're looking at, you can select **View surrounding events** to get a bigger picture of what was happening around the time of interest.
+If you need more information about a log event you're analyzing, you can select **View surrounding events** to gain a more comprehensive understanding of the context around the time of interest.
+The following demo shows this feature in action.

 ![Surrounding Events]({{site.url}}{{site.baseurl}}/images/surrounding_events.gif)

 ### Livestreaming logs

-If you prefer watching events happen live, you can configure an interval so event analytics automatically refreshes the content.
-Live tail lets you stream logs live to OpenSearch observability event analytics based on the provided PPL query, as well as provide rich functionality such as filters.
-Doing so improves your debugging experience and lets you monitor your logs in real-time without having to manually refresh.
+If you prefer real-time monitoring, you can set up an interval for automatic content refresh in event analytics.
+Live Tail enables you to stream logs directly to OpenSearch Observability event analytics using the specified PPL query, while offering robust features like filters.
+This enhances your debugging process and enables seamless real-time monitoring of logs without the need for manual refreshing.

-You can also choose intervals and switch between them to dictate how often live tail should stream live logs.
-This feature is similar to the CLI's `tail -f` command in that it only retrieves the most recent live logs by possibly eliminating a large portion of live logs.
-Live tail also provides you with the total count of live logs received by OpenSearch during the live stream, which you can use to better understand the incoming traffic.
+You can select intervals and seamlessly switch between them to control the frequency of live log streaming with Live Tail.
+This functionality is similar to the CLI command `tail -f` command, as it retrieves only the most recent live logs, potentially eliminating a significant portion of live logs.
+Live Tail displays the total count of live logs received by OpenSearch during the live stream, offering insights into incoming traffic patterns.
+The following demo shows this feture in action.

 ![Live Tail]({{site.url}}{{site.baseurl}}/images/live_tail.gif)